 The Personal Outcomes journey can be traced back over a number of years, from initial research on the outcomes important to people using services and carers, through the piloting of the research outputs in practice settings, to the development of an organisational approach.

 A long term research programme on user and carer outcomes at the University of York began in 1996 conducted by the Social Policy Research Unit (SPRU).
-This informed a UK wide research study, based at the University of Glasgow from 2004 to 2006.
-This resulted in development and testing of a tool to assess the effectiveness of partnerships from the individual perspective.
-This research included older people, people with learning disabilities and people using mental health services.
+This informed a UK wide research study, based at the University of Glasgow from 2004 to 2006 and including older people, people with learning disabilities and people using mental health services.

 Through these projects, change, process and quality of life outcomes were identified.
 The resultant framework of outcomes important to adults living in the community was later augmented by frameworks for unpaid carers and for people living in care homes.